Redesigning the Residency Match List with AI

 Specifically, I focused on these three goals:

-1. Reduce cognitive load
+Reduce cognitive load

-3. Simplify the overall process so it's more intuitive
+Make the process more intuitive

 The Process